 The Quatsino schoolhouse was built that year, the first year saw 17 students enrolled.
 Over the next 34 years, this school was in use but by 1930 it had become too small.
-So in 1930, a Mr. David Robertson is contracted to build a new school to accommodate the influx of students and families moving into Quatsino, the cost of the 2 acres for school ground was $1.00, the cost of the new schoolhouse was $8000.00.
+So in 1930, Mr. David Robertson is contracted to build a new school to accommodate the influx of students and families moving into Quatsino, the cost of the 2 acres for school ground was $1.00, the cost of the new schoolhouse was $8000.00.
 The new school is ready in January, There is an enrollment of 35.
-Two teachers are hired and the students split between the two classrooms.
+Two teachers are hired, and the students are split between the two classrooms.

 In 1933, a fire breaks out at the Quatsino School that destroys the three-year-old building and most of the equipment and supplies.
 Classes are divided between the Social Club building and the old school for the rest of the year.
 The school is quickly rebuilt and ready for the opening of school in the following year.